 Welcome to Florida's Educational Interpreter Project!

 Florida's Educational Interpreter Project is a state-funded initiative to improve the skills of K-12 interpreters and transliterators working with students who are deaf, hard of hearing or deaf-blind.
 The project provides statewide professional development activities without charge to school districts or their employees.
-The project also offers stipends to assist with the cost of achieving higher education credentials and online skill development modules.
+The project also offers stipends to assist with the cost of achieving higher education and national interpreting credentials.

-The Project is housed at the University of North Florida, with funding from the Florida Department of Education, Division of Public Schools, Bureau of Exceptional Education and Student Services.
-This project is supported by federal funds from IDEA, Part B. Ms. Shannon C. Simon, M.S., CI, CT, CSC, OIC:C, is the Project Director.
+The Project is made possible with funding from the Florida Department of Education, Division of Public Schools, Bureau of Exceptional Education and Student Services, using federal funds from IDEA, Part B. Ms. Shannon C. Simon, M.S., CI, CT, CSC, OIC:C, is the Project Director.
+The Project will continue after September 30, 2017, a different entity will house the Project.
+Information will be shared when details have been finalized.

 The Florida Department of Education, Bureau of Exceptional Education and Student Services, has funded this project since 1990.
 Our mission is to increase the number of qualified, screened, evaluated or nationally certified sign language interpreters and oral transliterators providing services to students who are deaf, hard-of-hearing or deaf-blind in Florida's schools or who may become part of this specialized interpreter workforce in the state's K-20 education system.